mlau154/pymead/docs/source/user/analysis.rst

            * - Airfoil Side Points
              - The number of grid points allocated to each airfoil side when re-meshing the airfoil surfaces.
            * - Side Points Exponent
-             - Large values of this number (> 1) correspond to very fine meshing in areas of high curvature, while small values of this number (close to 0) correspond to nearly uniform arc length between airfoil surface points.
+             - If this value is 1.0, each airfoil element is allocated a number of grid points proportional to its chord.
+If this value is 0.0, each airfoil receives the same number of grid points.
            * - Inlet Points Left
              - Number of streamwise cells upstream of the leftmost airfoil stagnation point.
            * - Outlet Points Right